firedihm/CLEO5_Persistent/README.md

 ## Credits

-The author and original developer of the CLEO library is Seemann.
-Development of CLEO 4 was led by Alien and Deji, later turned into CLEO 5 by Miran.
-Today the CLEO library is an open-source project being maintained at https://github.com/cleolibrary
+- Seemann - the author and original developer of the CLEO library
+- Alien, Deji - the lead developers of CLEO 4
+- Miran - the lead developer of CLEO 5
+- all contributors to the GitHub project at https://github.com/cleolibrary/CLEO5

 Special thanks to: